 + * Print a boolean value and then terminate the line.
 This method behaves

-+ * as though it invokes {@link #print(boolean)}
++ * as though it invokes {@link #print(boolean)} and then

-+ * {@link #println()}
++ * {@link #println()}.

 + *